karllhughes/personal-blog-5/_posts/2025-01-02-side-project-ideas.md

 ### 14. Blogger

 Starting a blog is relatively easy and affordable.
 If you have a knack for writing or taking great photos, you can become a blogger.

 Keep in mind thought that with blogs, money may come in slowly.
 Once you’ve built an audience through your consistent and value-adding posts, you can generate revenue through ads, affiliate marketing, subscriptions, or sponsorships.
 The great thing about blogging is that you have total freedom.

+While it has taken years of consistency, I make a few hundred dollars per month from this blog.
+I've also sold individual sponsored posts for thousands of dollars before, so it's certainly a viable path for a side project.

 ### 15. YouTuber